 Access Control Door Reader Systems

 Network-attached door access control systems connect to your network through a controller or directly to the network.
 The access control door reader and the controller can be located at the door and use Power over Ethernet (PoE).
 There are several choices described below.

-Door access control can be implemented using intelligent network-attached IP reader-controllers or by using an IP controller with attached readers.
+Door access control can be implemented using intelligent network-attached IP reader-controllers or by using an Slave Readers attached to IP controllers.

 IP Door Reader Comparison